Depression, the Fuse of Possibilities, Not the End of Life.

 you might be demoted

 Professionals can help you avoid the thoughts that accompany depression such as helplessness or that everyone would be better off without you.
-They can help you stop your descent into depression and find a way out of the hole.
+They can help help you defeat the trap of depression and find a way out of the hole.
 But don't be fooled into thinking they can fix everything after one visit (or even two).
 Sometimes it may take many visits and even medications or group therapy before the issues are finally in control.

 But that doesn't mean that the problems will go away.
 Professionals cannot fix your problems, they can only help you to find your own balance.
 Try to be patient and follow your doctor's advice; and try to remember that "Depression is the fuse (that says something is wrong) not the end (of all things)".
 With help from family, friends, and/or professionals depression can be helped.